tee0402/tee0402.github.io/projects/project-3.md

 <img class="ui medium right floated image" src="../images/soundboard_screenshot_1.png">

 Star Wars Soundboard is an Android soundboard app with sound clips from the Star Wars prequels.
-As anyone who have used a soundboard app would know, it consists of buttons that you press to play a small clip of interesting sound or dialogue.
+As anyone who has used a soundboard app would know, it consists of buttons that you press to play a small clip of interesting sound or dialogue.
 You can long press a clip to add it to your favorites tab.
 This was a really fun project for me and my friends as we are Star Wars fans.

 I worked on this project with a friend, who cut some sound clips for me.
 I used Android Studio to create this app.
 XML was used to create the layout, and Java was used along with the Android API to make the backend.
 A total of 223 sounds were cut from the movies using Audacity.